-In the Fall of 2018, CCSU Dining was rated A+ on the Peta Vegan Report Card for the quality of menu options at our Vegan/Vegetarian stations in Memorial Hall and Hilltop Cafe.
-To view our Vegan menu offerings, download the Bite App by Sodexo and enter code "F2X42"
+Since 2018, CCSU Dining was rated A+ on the Peta Vegan Report Card for the quality of menu options at our Vegan/Vegetarian stations in Memorial Hall and Hilltop Cafe.
+To view our Vegan menu offerings, download the Everyday by Sodexo app and enter code "F2X42".

 Food waste in landfills creates methane, a greenhouse gas which is 21x more potent than CO2. (www.epa.gov) Our first priority is to reduce food waste in our dining halls.
 In order to do that, we teamed up with Quantum Biopower, a sustainable energy facility in Southington, CT.
 In both of our resident dining locations, Memorial Hall and Hilltop Cafe, we have taken initiative to separate compostable material and kitchen food waste, which is then transferred to the facility and turned into fertilizers for farms, as well as sustainable energy that powers local homes in Connecticut.

-We value our partnerships with local suppliers, such as FreshPoint, to bring us fresh and local produce to offer in our dining halls.
+We value our partnerships with local suppliers, such as Guida's and FreshPoint, to bring us fresh and local dairy and produce to offer in our dining halls.